Crimson Skies (album)

 Crimson Skies is a 2006 studio album by the Swedish metal band Cloudscape.
 It is the band's second studio album.

 On June 9, 2006 Cloudscape performed at the Sweden Rock Festival to promote Crimson Skies followed by other appearances at clubs and festivals around in Europe.
 A performance of the song "Demon Tears" was filmed and released as music video to promote the album.
-On the song "Will We Remain", singer Anette Olzon (credited as Anette Blyckert) appeared as guest on vocals.
+On the song "Will We Remain", singer Anette Blyckert appeared as a guest vocalist.

+The album received an 8/10 rating in Rock Hard 8.5/10 in Artrock.se and other reviews including Powermetal.de.